Rise of the Planet of the Apes: Development and writing

 In 2006, screenwriter-producer Rick Jaffa was searching for a script idea.
-As Jaffa searched a newspaper articles clipping, one about pet chimpanzees that become troublesome to their owners and not adapted well to the human environment intrigued him.
+As Jaffa searched a newspaper articles clipping, one about pet primates that become troublesome to their owners and not adapted well to the human environment intrigued him.
 As Jaffa eventually realized it fit the Planet of the Apes series, he called his wife and screenwriting partner Amanda Silver to express his ideas of such a chimpanzee eventually starting the ape revolution, and then the couple started developing the character of Caesar.
 Jaffa indicated that "it's a reinvention" and if he had to pick between calling it a prequel or a reboot, he would say it is a reboot.
 He went on to say that "we tried really hard to create a story that would stand on its own and yet also pay homage and honor the movies that came before us."
 Jaffa and Silver then wrote a script and sold it to 20th Century Fox, distributors of the Apes film series.
 The script added other elements which the couple had researched, such as genetic engineering.
 Several tributes to specific scenes, characters, and cast and crew from the previous Apes film series were added in the script.
 In particular, Caesar's treatment at the primate sanctuary parallels Taylor's treatment as a captive in the original film.

+Kathryn Bigelow, Robert Rodriguez, and Tomas Alfredson were all offered to direct the film, but all of them rejected it.

 Director Rupert Wyatt commented on the originality of the plot, saying, "This is part of the mythology and it should be seen as that.
 It's not a continuation of the other films; it's an original story.
 It does satisfy the people who enjoy those films.
 The point of this film is to achieve that and to bring that fan base into this film exactly like Batman Begins."
 In a 2009 interview, Wyatt said, "We've incorporated elements from Conquest of the Planet of the Apes, in terms of how the apes begin to revolt, but this is primarily a prequel to the 1968 film...
 Caesar is a revolutionary figure who will be talked about by his fellow apes for centuries...
 This is just the first step in the evolution of the apes, and there's a lot more stories to tell after this.
 I imagine the next film will be about the all-out war between the apes and humans."
-Mark Bomback did an uncredited rewrite of the script.
+Mark Bomback and Scott Frank did uncredited rewrites of the script.